History of Las Vegas: 1930–1941: Hoover Dam and the first casinos

 On July 3, 1930, President Herbert Hoover signed the appropriation bill for the Boulder Dam.
 The dam was renamed the Hoover Dam during the Truman administration.
 Work started on the dam in 1931 and Las Vegas' population swelled from around 5,000 citizens to 25,000, with most of the newcomers looking for a job building the dam.
 However, the demographic of the work force consisting of males from across the country with no attachment to the area created a market for large-scale entertainment.
 A combination of local Las Vegas business owners and Mafia crime lords helped develop the casinos and showgirl theaters to entertain the largely male dam construction workers.

 Despite the influx of known crime figures, the local business community tried to cast Las Vegas in a respectable light when the Secretary of the Interior Ray Lyman Wilbur visited in 1929 to inspect the dam site.
 However a worker was found with alcohol on his breath (this was during the time of Prohibition) after a visit to Block 16 in Las Vegas.
 The government ultimately decided that a federally controlled town, Boulder City, would be erected for the dam workers.

 Realizing that gambling would be profitable for local business, the Nevada state legislature legalized gambling at the local level in 1931.
-Las Vegas, with a small but already well-established illegal gambling industry, was poised to begin its rise as the gaming capital of the world.
+Las Vegas, with a small but already well-established illegal gambling industry, was poised to begin its rise as the gambling capital of the world.
 The county issued the first gambling license in 1931 to the Northern Club, and soon other casinos were licensed on Fremont Street, such as the Las Vegas Club and the Hotel Apache.
 Fremont Street became the first paved street in Las Vegas and received the city's first traffic light in 1931.